 March 2013.
 Weda ResortHalmahera, North Moluccas, Indonesia.
 There are a handful of bungalows, for diving or birdwatching tourists, far from everything, between the sea and the jungle.

 I gave up on the jungle birdwatching tours - not too much of my stuff, I prefer water and fish.

-But I improvise a little stroll, at the end of the day, to the neighboring village.
-His name: Sawai Itepo.
+But I improvise a little walk, at the end of the day, to the nearby village.
+Its name: Sawai Itepo.